Proper nutrition for diseases of the nervous system. Muscular dystrophy

 • protein;

-According to the place of localization of the process of pathology of metabolic processes, dystrophy can be cellular, extracellular and mixed.
+Depending on the location of the pathology of metabolic processes, dystrophy can be cellular, extracellular and mixed.

 • Acquired.
 Appears under the influence of external or internal factors and has a more favorable prognosis, in contrast to congenital forms.

 • Congenital.
-The development of pathology is associated with genetic factors, that is, the dysfunction of the metabolic processes of proteins, carbohydrates and fats is associated with hereditary pathology.
-Moreover, in the body of children there is no one or more enzymes that are responsible for the metabolism of nutrients.
+The development of pathology is associated with genetic factors, that is, dysfunction of the metabolic processes of proteins, carbohydrates and fats is associated with hereditary pathology.
+Moreover, children’s bodies do not have one or more enzymes that are responsible for the metabolism of nutrients.
 As a result, incomplete breakdown of carbohydrates, fats or proteins occurs, and in the tissues there is an accumulation of metabolic products that have a detrimental effect on cell structures.
-Pathology affects a variety of tissues, but most often the nervous tissue is affected, which leads to a serious disruption of its functioning.
-Any kind of congenital dystrophy are dangerous conditions that can lead to death.
+The pathology affects a variety of tissues, but most often the nervous tissue is affected, which leads to a serious disruption of its functioning.
+Any types of congenital dystrophy are dangerous conditions that can lead to death.

-• Hypostatruis.
-It is characterized not only by a lack of body weight, but also by a decrease in growth, inconsistency of these indicators with age norms.
+• Hypostatrois.
+It is characterized not only by a lack of body weight, but also by a decrease in height, and these indicators do not correspond to age standards.

 • Paratrophy.
-With this type of dystrophy, malnutrition of tissues and metabolic processes leads to an increase in body weight.
+With this type of dystrophy, disturbances in tissue nutrition and metabolic processes lead to an increase in body weight.

 • Hypotrophy.
-Today it is the most common form of the disease.
-At the same time, there is a decrease in weight relative to the height of a person.
-Considering from the moment of occurrence, congenital (prenatal), acquired (postnatal) and combined malnutrition are classified.
+Today this is the most common type of disease.
+In this case, there is a decrease in weight relative to the person’s height.
+Taking into account the moment of appearance, congenital (prenatal), acquired (postnatal) and combined malnutrition are classified.

-When does dystrophy appear? as a result of a lack of proteins, carbohydrates(energy substances) or fats, then it is called primary.
+When dystrophy appears as a result of lack of proteins, carbohydrates(energy substances) or fats, then it is called primary.
 Secondary dystrophy is considered in cases where the pathology appears against the background of some other disease.

 Hypotrophy at the first stage is expressed by a body weight deficit of approximately 15-22% relative to the physiological norm.
 The person’s condition is satisfactory, with a slight decrease in subcutaneous fat deposits, decreased skin turgor and appetite.

-At the second stage of malnutrition with a deficiency of human weight up to 30%, the patient has reduced motor activity and emotional tone.
-The patient is lethargic, tissue turgor and muscle tone are significantly reduced.
-A person has a greatly reduced amount of fatty tissue in the region of the limbs and abdomen.
+At the second stage of malnutrition with a person’s weight deficit of up to 30%, the patient’s motor activity and emotional tone are reduced.
+The patient is apathetic, tissue turgor and muscle tone are significantly reduced.
+A person has a greatly reduced amount of fatty tissue in the area of the limbs and abdomen.
 Pathologies of thermoregulation are expressed in cold extremities and fluctuations in body temperature.
-Dystrophy in the second stage is accompanied by pathologies in the work of the cardiovascular system with arterial hypotension, tachycardia, muffled heart tones.
+Dystrophy at the second stage is accompanied by pathologies in the functioning of the cardiovascular system with arterial hypotension, tachycardia, and muffled heart sounds.

-Hypotrophy in the third stage with a person's weight deficit of more than 30% is also called nutritional insanity or atrophy.
-At this stage of the development of the disease, the general condition of a person is seriously impaired, the patient is prone to indifference, drowsiness, anorexia, irritability.
-With malnutrition in the third stage, there is no fatty subcutaneous tissue.
+Hypotrophy at the third stage with a person’s weight deficit of more than 30% is also called nutritional insanity or atrophy.
+At this stage of the development of the disease, the general condition of the person is seriously disturbed, the patient is prone to indifference, drowsiness, anorexia, and irritability.
+With malnutrition at the third stage there is no subcutaneous fat.
 The muscles are completely atrophied, but muscle tone is increased due to disorders electrolyte balance and the presence of neurological disorders.
-Hypotrophy is accompanied by low body temperature, dehydration, weak and rare pulse, arterial hypotension.
-Dyskinetic manifestations of dystrophy are expressed in vomiting, regurgitation, rare urination, frequent loose stools.
+Hypotrophy is accompanied by low body temperature, dehydration, weak and rare pulse, and arterial hypotension.
+Dyskinetic manifestations of dystrophy are expressed in vomiting, regurgitation, rare urination, and frequent loose stools.

-Hypostatura is a consequence of prenatal dystrophy of a neuroendocrine type.
-Diagnosis of congenital hypostatus at the time of birth according to the distinctive clinical symptoms:
+Hypostature is a consequence of prenatal dystrophy of the neuroendocrine type.
+Congenital hypostatura is diagnosed during the birth of a child according to distinctive clinical symptoms:

-Congenital stable disorders of the nervous and endocrine regulation of processes are difficult to treat.
-In the absence of the above clinical symptoms and at the same time the physiological indicators of a person's height and weight lag behind age norms, hypostatura may be the result of constitutional short stature.
+Congenital persistent disorders of the nervous and endocrine regulation of processes are difficult to treat.
+In the absence of the above clinical symptoms and at the same time there is a lag in the physiological indicators of a person’s height and weight from age norms, hypostatura may be the result of constitutional short stature.

 • lethargy;